aws-greengrass/aws-greengrass-lite/docs/spec/libraries/ggconfiglib.md

 VALUE : The value is the text data that is associated with a config key.
 The value can be NULL for keys that only exist in the path with no data.
 There are no data types or format checks on the values.

+### Component data owners

+The component name should be the first key in a heirarchy.
+This allows duplicate key to be in the list under different components.

 ### Appendix Other hierarchical map techniques